Sperm donation laws by country: United States

-In the United States, there are no regulations governing who may engage in sperm donation.
-Rather, the American Society for Reproductive Medicine and other expert groups (e.g., American Association of Tissue Banks) provide recommendations and guidelines.
-The ASRM guidelines limit a donor to 25 live births per population area of 850,000, although this is not enforced by law, there is no central tracking, and it has been estimated that only about 40% of births are reported.
+In the United States, there are few regulations governing who may engage in sperm donation.
+The American Society for Reproductive Medicine and other expert groups (e.g., American Association of Tissue Banks) provide recommendations and guidelines, such as limiting a donor to 25 live births per population area of 850,000,.
+These are not enforced by law, there is no central tracking, and it has been estimated that only about 40% of births are reported.
 It is likely that some donors have over one hundred genetic children.

-Some sperm banks impose lower limits; e.g., the Sperm Bank of California has a limit of ten families per donor, and the Rainbow Flag Sperm Bank has a limit of donor children by six different women.
+Some sperm banks impose lower limits; e.g., The Sperm Bank of California has a limit of ten families per donor, and the Rainbow Flag Sperm Bank has a limit of donor children by six different women.
+Other banks set their own limits with separate family limits in the US versus internationally, like Fairfax Cryobank at 25 families in the US and 15 internationally, and Xytex at 15 and 25 respectively, but these limits are in no way legally enforceable, and the number of offspring that result from each donor is unavailable to donors, donor conceived people, or recipient parents.
+Both Xytex and Fairfax have had incidents where donors had 70+ known offspring since introducing these limits for themselves.

+As of July 2025, two states in the US have passed laws governing donor conception.
+In Colorado, donors are not allowed to continue to be used if children are known to have been born in more than 25 families, whether in or outside of Colorado, and since January 1, 2025, banks are not allowed to provide sperm sourced from donors who do not agree for their identity to be disclosed if requested by a DCP after they DCP turns 18.
+Banks must request updates from donors every 3 years to keep information current.
+Donors in Colorado must be at least 21 years of age, where federally they may be 18 or older.

+As of June 30, 2025, Oregon passed SB163, which would require identity disclosure upon request of the donor conceived person.
+It is awaiting signature from the governor.

+In 2005, the FDA placed a ban on men who have engaged in sex with another man in the last 5 years being able to donate sperm.